 There’s plenty to see and do in Indiana’s only Canal town.
 Take a train ride along the canal aboard the Whitewater Valley Railroad, treat yourself to some delicious ice cream or homemade fudge, go shopping, or enjoy some local music.
 All this and more is available as you relax and enjoy the town at your own pace.

 The Metamora Gristmill

 The crown jewel of attractions in Metamora, see this water-powered mill in action grinding cornmeal and flour.
-You can also visit the site’s museum, highlighting the important role the canal held in Indiana’s economic development.
 The Mill’s cornmeal and flour is available for purchase.

 Hours and info

 April through mid-December hours: